Practitioner Marketing Meet the Practitioner: Zach “Keep it Simple” Flower

 Have you ever read a technical blog post and wondered how a developer made their way into writing?
-Are you curious about the backgrounds, inspiration and motivations of practitioners churning out blogs?
+Are you curious about the backgrounds, inspiration and motivations of practitioners who are also technical writers churning out blogs?

 With that, I’d like to introduce you to Zach Flower — a generalist developer who likes working for start-ups so he can wear different hats.